bobafetthotmail/folder2ram/README.md

 # folder2ram

 a rewrite of fs2ram that aims to be simpler, faster, safer.

+A script that moves a folder to RAM (tmpfs) and can sync it to disk any time thanks to bind mounts.

 Designed to be controlled manually for easy integration with other projects.

-debian source package as I stay mostly in debian environments.
+debian package as I stay mostly in debian environments.

-for now I'm focusing on wheezy, will do a Jessie/systemd package in the future.
+for now I'm focusing on wheezy, will probably do a Jessie/systemd package in the future.

-READYNESS: alpha testing completed. awaiting beta testing.
+READYNESS: Beta testing.

 DONE: